 How It Works

-- You will receive confirmation of your completed application by May 31, 2017.
-If you have not received confirmation of your completed application by May 31, 2017, please contact
+- You will receive confirmation of your completed application by April 30, 2018.
+If you have not received confirmation of your completed application by April 30, 2018, please contact Kimberley VandenBrook.

 Scholarship recipients are selected by the Section on Early Career Physicians (SOECP) Subcommittee on Residency Hardship Scholarships at their summer meeting.
 The selection is based on the assessment of the resident's application and the Program Director's Recommendation Form.
 The Subcommittee will make recommendations to the appropriate advisory committee for approval at its meeting.